mysociety/twfy-votes-django/README.md

 `script/populate --all` - will run through all the steps to create the database from scratch.

-Individual steps can be run with `scripts/populate --group votes` - see 'populate/register.py` for a list of groups.
+Individual steps can be run with `scripts/populate --group votes` - see `script/populate --show-options` for a complete list of available groups and models, displayed in a nice table format.

 This populate command can also take an `--update-since` isodate.
-Where this make sense, it is respected (biggest benefit is not reloading all votes). `--update-last [x]` does the laxt x days.
+Where this make sense, it is respected (biggest benefit is not reloading all votes). `--update-last [x]` does the last x days.

 The policy calculation treats this being set as a flag that makes it only compare the hashes since it was last calculated, and recalculate the difference - rather than the default starting from scratch.